 Once this is achieved, spoon contents into a clean glass container or jar.

 Shelf Life: For best results, use within 6 – 9 months.

 Suggested Use: Apply balm to dry skin to moisturize where and as needed.
 As this is a thicker balm, it’s best applied before bed to allow the oils to soak in and moisturize overnight.

 Feeling Frugal?
 Recycled baby food jars are excellent for storing balms and salves.

-Want to keep in touch?
 Sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
 (No spam ever, unsubscribe at any time.)